 - 3D virtual tours of the unit, including 360-degree views

-- Street views maps that show where the unit is located on a map and help users determine if it’s close enough to public transportation or other amenities they need in their daily lives.
+- Street view maps that show where the unit is located on a map and help users determine if it's close enough to public transportation or other amenities they need daily.

 - Videos depicting the interior of the property

 These are great features because they give users a sense of what the property looks like without physically going there.
 For example, the property may be in a remote area or a place that users are unfamiliar with.
-The more information users have about the property and its location, the better equipped they will be to make an informed decision about whether or not it’s right for them to buy or rent.
+The more information users have about the property and its location, the better equipped they will be to decide whether or not it's right for them to buy or rent.

 5 – Provide Updated Information